zanerock/standard-error-set/README.md

 _API generated with [dmd-readme-api](https://www.npmjs.com/package/dmd-readme-api)._

 - Classes:
+  - [ArgumentInvalidError](#ArgumentInvalidError): Indicates an invalid argument was passed to a function.
   - [ArgumentMissingError](#ArgumentMissingError): A [`ArgumentInvalidError`](#ArgumentInvalidError) sub-type indicating an argument is missing or empty (typically `null', `undefined`, or '').
   - [AuthenticationRequiredError](#AuthenticationRequiredError): An [`AuthError`](#AuthError) indicating that an operation requires an authenticated user and the current us not